Annie (1999 film): Production

 ABC began work on the film following the success of Cinderella.
-Although the stage musical Annie had already been adapted as a film in 1982, the film was considered to be a critical and commercial failure.
+Although the stage musical, Annie, had already been adapted as a film in 1982, the film was considered to be a critical and commercial failure.
 Zadan and Meron saw remaking the musical as an opportunity to rectify the previous adaptation's errors.
-They enlisted Cinderella's choreographer Rob Marshall to direct and making the orphans ethnically diverse.
-Zadan and Meron were both so impressed by Rob's work throughout Cinderella (saying he acted like a director), that when The Wonderful World of Disney came to them about doing a TV version of Annie, they both went to Marshall to direct and choreograph.
-At first, he turned it down, saying "I'm not a director, I'm a choreographer.
-I don't know why you're even offering me this movie.
-I don't know anything about film."
-When Rob Marshall finally agreed to direct it, Disney executives didn’t want him to do the film.
-They said "Annie is too valuable a property.
+They enlisted Cinderella's choreographer Rob Marshall to direct and made the orphans ethnically diverse.
+Zadan and Meron were both so impressed by Marshall's work throughout Cinderella (saying he acted like a director) that they both asked Marshall to direct and choreograph.
+At first he turned it down, saying, "I'm not a director, I'm a choreographer.
+I don't know why you're even offering me this movie."
+Then Zadan and Meron asked if he ever thought about directing a movie, to which he then said, "No. I don't know anything about film."
+After long discussions, Marshall finally agreed to direct it, but Disney executives didn't want him.
+They said, "Annie is too valuable a property.
 We're not gonna give it to a guy who's never directed a movie."
-Yet, because Zadan and Meron both really believed in him, they told the executives in response "Then we won’t produce it."
-They knew at the time that since Cinderella was so huge, the last thing Disney wanted to do was another musical not produced by them.
-So they kept calling saying "Let's go over a list of directors", but Zadan and Meron said no because they really wanted Rob Marshall to do it.
-So Disney eventually conceded and allowed him to direct and choreograph.
-Filming began in June 1999, and took place entirely on location in Los Angeles.
+Yet, because Zadan and Meron both really believed in him, they told the executives for weeks that they wouldn't produce it.
+They knew that since Cinderella was so successful, the last thing Disney wanted to do was make another musical not produced by them.
+So they kept calling, saying, "Let's go over a list of directors," but Zadan and Meron kept saying, "no," because they really wanted Rob Marshall to do it.
+Disney eventually conceded and allowed him to direct and choreograph.
+Filming began in June 1999 and took place entirely on location in Los Angeles.

-When it came to casting Lily St. Regis, the network wanted Ginger Spice to play that part.
+When it came to casting Lily St. Regis, the network wanted Ginger Spice to play the part.
 Yet, it was Rob Marshall who successfully fought for Kristin Chenoweth despite her mainly being a Broadway name at the time.

-McDonald recalled in a 2017 interview that there was a reshoot of the final scene that showed her character, a black woman, getting engaged to Daddy Warbucks; she suggested the reason for the reshoots was Disney and ABC were "a little uncomfortable" having a black woman being engaged to the white man.
+McDonald recalled in a 2017 interview that there was a reshoot of the final scene that showed her character, a black woman, getting engaged to Daddy Warbucks; she suggested the reason for the reshoots was that Disney and ABC were "a little uncomfortable" having a black woman being engaged to a white man.
 However, the other members of the cast and crew were not happy about having to do the reshoot, and Garber intentionally performed the scene badly so that it couldn't make it into the final cut.

 The dancers' costumes and the stage set of the Broadway section of "N.Y.C." are taken directly from the "Broadway Melody" ballet in Singin' in the Rain.

 This was the second time Kathy Bates and Victor Garber starred alongside each other in a film.
 They had previously appeared in James Cameron's 1997 disaster epic film Titanic.